-4 important tips to remember in-between washes!
+Important tips to remember during those in-between days.

 In Between Hair Washes: 4 Things to Remember